PrincetonUniversity/abSENSE/README.md

 `--dblenfile`: Allows you to specify a file containing the sizes (in aa) of the database in which the homology search for each of your N species is performed.
-Default is 400 amino acids * 20,000 amino acids / gene = 8,000,000 amimo acids (~average protein and proteome size in many species) for all species.
+Default is 400 amino acids * 20,000 amino acids / gene = 8,000,000 amino acids (~average protein and proteome size in many species) for all species.

 abSENSE predicts a bitscore, which is then converted to an E-value to determine